Helveg/nestjs-inject-transformer/README.md

 ### `InjectTransform`

-Replace your `Transform` decorator with the dependency injection enabled `InjectTransform` decorator.

 To inject a dependencies pass an array of injection tokens to the `inject` option.
 They will be passed as additional arguments to your transform function, in the order they were given: